 Scented Product Awareness

-We endeavour to be a scent-free/low-scent camp.
+We endeavor to be a scent-free/low-scent camp.
 We send out information ahead of time in our camper packet asking attendees to ensure any products they are bringing to camp (soap, sunscreen, insect repellent etc.) are unscented/scent-free.
 We ask that people do not bring any scented items - essential oils, perfumes, candles, etc. to camp.
 We also ask people who do not regularly use unscented laundry detergent to wash any fabric items (clothing, bedding etc) in unscented detergent, ideally a few times before coming to camp.

 We also recognize there is often a cultural learning curve here and we will have a specific cabin set aside for folks requiring scent-free space and do our best to ventilate indoor spaces.
 Note there is a fireplace in the ritual hall and we have plans to have indoor fires during ritual.